Last week, we received the following email regarding the importance of the translation and localization methodology:

 Since you are the experts your opinion is most valuable to me.”

 With the advent of Translation Memory software and Hybrid Top-Down and Bottom-Up localization methodologies, technical writers and developers no longer need to keep track of what changes take place on their software and documentation.
-Instead they can focus on delivering the best content possible for their local and international end users, leaving the finding and retrieving of previously translated text to diff tools and search engines.
+Instead they can focus on delivering the best content possible for their local and international end users.
+They can leave the finding and retrieving of previously translated text to diff tools and search engines.
+This is where the right localization methodology can make a big difference.

 We recommend authors and technical writers focus on: